 This year’s Advanced STEM Summer Preparatory Program is off to a strong start.
 We have record enrollment, with approximately 140 registrants and participants, including students and teachers (who are invited to and encouraged to attend) from 17 high schools.

-Our students are participating in wide range of learning activities, and are experiencing life at a major university:
+Our students are participating in a wide range of learning activities, and are experiencing life at a major university:

 - Students engage in one of four sessions—two for Physics and two for Computer Science—that run largely concurrently.